Tadhg Furlong

 Tadhg Vincent Anthony Furlong (born 14 November 1992) is an Irish professional rugby union player who plays as tighthead prop for United Rugby Championship club Leinster, the Ireland national team and the British & Irish Lions.
-Furlong is widely considered to be one of the world's best tighthead props.
 He has started all three test matches on three British & Irish lions tours.

 Early life

 Furlong comes from a farming family in the parish of Horeswood in County Wexford.
 He started his rugby playing underage at New Ross RFC in County Wexford.

 Furlong also played Gaelic football and Hurling for Horeswood.

 Club career

 Furlong made his senior debut for Leinster Rugby in November 2013 as a replacement against the Dragons.
 He was part of the Leinster A team which won the 2013–14 British and Irish Cup.
 Ahead of the 2014–15 season, Furlong was promoted from the Leinster Academy to the senior squad.

 In 2021 Furlong was selected to World Rugby's Dream Team of the Year.